hcorion/OnlineRPG/README.md

 TODO:
 - Read more information from the XML
+- Optimize the InitWorld function.
+Make it look cleaner
 - Add People To See in each location (supported in XML, but not javascript)
 - Make it so that the Places To Go Link and the People to See Links do stuff.
 - Add the ability to talk to people
 - Add debugging (for example, if it wants to send you somewhere that doesn't have a location.)
+- Hash and Salt passwords (look into this more, it's currently not that important)
+- Add the ability to create users from the webpage (implement after figuring out how to hash and salt passwords)

 Cool stuff to look into:
 - Google Polymer https://www.polymer-project.org/1.0/